jengo/django/README.md

 # jengo django
 Jolene Engo's (jengo) simple django boiler plate with docker

-*This is currently an incomplete experimental project, not recommended for use!*

 This is a set of tools to create a boiler plate django project and app using Docker containers.
 This will also create all the required files to setup the containers for your project.
 This includes a database container, MySQL and PostgreSQL (future).
 This is a total rewrite of my previous version that didn't use Docker compose.